whiplashomega/elthelas2/data/spellsv2/scribe-spell.markdown

 **Damage**: []

 Channeling magic through quill and ink, you scribe an Arcane spell in your spellbook or a blank book.
-The scribed spell must be of a level for which you have Spell Slots, and the book must lack the spell.
+The scribed spell must be of a level which you can prepare, and the book must lack the spell.

 As you magically scribe the spell, you must copy it from another spellbook or a Spell Scroll, or you must have it prepared.
 If you copy it from a Spell Scroll, the scroll is destroyed.
 If you have the spell prepared, the casting time and component costs are halfed.
 Certain class features may also reduce this cost.